BacilleX/Ymaze-tracker-pwa/README.md

   (If `total_entries <= 2`, the ratio is defined as 0.)
 - Output is Excel-friendly thanks to the semicolon separator, `sep=;` header, and UTF‑8 BOM.
 If Excel still shows a single column, import the file and specify semicolon as the delimiter.

-## Usage Statistics
-The app uses [GoatCounter](https://www.goatcounter.com/) for privacy-friendly analytics to monitor usage patterns.
-No personal data is collected.
-Public stats are available at https://ymaze-tracker-pwa.goatcounter.com

 ## Contributing
 Contributions are welcome.
 Open issues or pull requests for bug fixes, UX improvements, additional stats, CSV tweaks, or multi-user ideas—the project is intentionally simple and community-driven.